fidelity/seq2pat/README.md

 ## Installation

-Seq2Pat can be installed from PyPI using ``pip install seq2pat`` or it can be installed from source by following the instructions in our [documentation](https://fidelity.github.io/seq2pat/installation.html).
+Seq2Pat can be installed from PyPI using ``pip install seq2pat``.
+It can also be installed from source by following the instructions in our [documentation](https://fidelity.github.io/seq2pat/installation.html).

 ### Requirements